blewis/blewis/README.md

 Much of WorldMap and related CGA work depended on the wider open-source geospatial ecosystem: GeoNode, GeoServer, GeoExplorer, Django, OpenLayers, and associated libraries and services.

-Rather than treating these as separate projects of mine, I regard them as the **technical substrate that CGA adapted and extended to support scholarly spatial collaboration**.
+These are the technical substrate that CGA adapted and extended to support scholarly spatial collaboration.

 Selected repositories:
 - [geonode](https://github.com/cga-harvard/geonode)